Daly-Llama/link_validator/README.md

 # **Link Validator — End‑to‑End Machine Learning Pipeline**

 A complete, modular machine‑learning system that predicts whether a Help Desk analyst attached the correct knowledge article to a support ticket.
-Designed for organizations practicing **Knowledge‑Centered Service (KCS)** and built as part of DSC 680 – Applied Data Science at Bellevue University.
+The model is designed and optimized for organizations that use the **Knowledge‑Centered Service (KCS)** methodology, but may have applications for other organizations as well.

 This project demonstrates: